-So you’ve decided you’re going to wait until bubs arrives so you can have that traditional ‘It’s a [insert gender here]!’ moment.
+So you’ve decided you’re going to wait until your baby arrives so you can have that traditional ‘It’s a [insert gender here]!’ moment.
 Maybe you’re happy about it or maybe you just lost the argument with your partner over the issue.
-Either way, you have yourself a dilemma – how on earth do you prepare for a baby when you don’t know the gender?
+Either way, you have yourself a dilemma – how to prepare for baby when you don’t know the gender?

 A quick scan of any of baby stores awash with pink and blue will tell you that manufacturers are assuming you asked that all-important question at your 20-week ultrasound!

 Don’t panic, you can still make sure you’re prepared without buying double of everything, just in case.